MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/known-issues-windows-admin-center.md

 There are inconsistencies in network field names showing up in the host cluster deployment flow, and the workload cluster deployment flow.

-## The error _Cannot index into a null array_ appears when creating an Arc enabled workload cluster
+## The error `Cannot index into a null array` appears when creating an Arc enabled workload cluster
-The error _Cannot index into a null array_ appears when moving from PowerShell to Windows Admin Center to create an Arc enabled workload cluster.
+This error appears when moving from PowerShell to Windows Admin Center to create an Arc enabled workload cluster.
 You can safely ignore this error as it is part of the validation step, and the cluster has already been created.

 ## Recovering from a failed AKS on Azure Stack HCI deployment
 If you're experiencing deployment issues or want to reset your deployment, make sure you close all Windows Admin Center instances connected to Azure Kubernetes Service on Azure Stack HCI before running [Uninstall-AksHci](./reference/ps/uninstall-akshci.md) from a PowerShell administrative window.